Rock and Roll (I Gave You the Best Years of My Life)

 "Rock and Roll (I Gave You the Best Years of My Life)" is a 1973 song written and originally performed by Australian singer Kevin Johnson, most famously covered by American singer Mac Davis.

 Johnson's version reached number four in Australia.
-The guitar solo in Johnson's version was played by Rory O'Donoghue.In Australia, Ireland and Great Britain, it was only Johnson's original version which charted.
+The guitar solo in Johnson's version was played by Rory O'Donoghue.In Australia, Ireland and the United Kingdom, only Johnson's original version charted.

-Mac Davis cover
+Mac Davis version

-In the United States it was Mac Davis who had the primary hit version in 1974, although three versions of the song became American chart hits.
+In the United States, it was Mac Davis who had the primary hit version in 1974, although three versions of the song became American chart hits.
 His version reached #15 on the Billboard Hot 100.
 "Rock 'N' Roll" is the first track on his sixth studio album All the Love in the World.
 The song was the lead single of two issued from the LP, the other being the title track, and both of which became hit records.

 The Cats version

-The Dutch band The Cats released a version in the Netherlands in 1973 on EMI Nederland.
-The song made to #3 on the Dutch charts Single Top 100 and Dutch Top 40.
+Dutch band the Cats released a version in the Netherlands in 1973 on EMI Nederland.
+The song reached #3 on both the Single Top 100 and Dutch Top 40.

 Terry Jacks version

-In Canada, Terry Jacks got it into the charts in 1975.
-It also made it to number 97 on Billboard Hot 100.
-His version appeared in Y' Don't Fight the Sea and was a bonus song appearing in his 1974 album Seasons in the Sun.
+In Canada, Terry Jacks' version made the charts in 1975.
+It also reached number 97 on the Billboard Hot 100.
+His version appeared on the album Y' Don't Fight the Sea and was a bonus track appearing on Seasons in the Sun.